IBZTI2018/webtechdeploy/README.md

  (You only need to do this once for the first project or once when using a newer version of this repository)

 #### 3. Set up your local repository
 Navigate into the `./project` directory inside this repository and set up your git repository.
-This assumes your repository is publically available.
+This assumes your repository is publicly available.
 ```
 git init
 git remote add origin <https-origin>